emilvanamerongen/google-doorbell/README.md

 # google-doorbell

-Script to play a sound on google home devices when triggering a raspberry pi GPIO pin.
+Script to play a sound on google home devices and/or send push notifications when triggering a raspberry pi GPIO pin.

-## how to use
+## How to use

 ### install requirements